 The finish line can finally be glimpsed but nothing has been gained yet.
 Dear friends, it may seem crazy to you, but it usually takes more than an hour to cover these last few metres.
 Does that sound like insane?
 Try it to believe.

-So begins a steep hike that goes up the mountain.
-The path is so narrow that it barely seems to think that both feet enter in line and on our sides the slopes are so steep that it seemed to look into the void and a mistake could have been disastrous.
+So begins a steep hike that goes up the mountain. the path is so narrow that it is barely possible for the two feet to enter in a line and on our sides the slopes are so steep that it seemed to look into the void and a mistake could have been disastrous.
 With the supervision of Patricio we work one step at a time with calm and safety.
 One thing is for sure, it is not a recommended place for those suffering from vertigo!
 At every step we feel the fatigue increase and we realize how difficult is to breathe due to the lack of oxygen in the air.
 The pauses become more and more regular, but if on the one hand they help us to catch our breath and rest our muscles, on the other hand they allow the cold to enter into our bones flooding the whole body with shivers.
 Every break is therefore very short and at every departure we are more and more motivated by the desire to arrive.
 When we see the top of the mountain we feel a strong emotion and the energy explodes in our muscles giving us the strength needed to take the last steps.
 We are at the top!
 It is 6.15am and, sitting on the mountainside, we watch the sun rise.
 The light begins to prevail over the darkness and the surrounding mountains begin to take on color as well as the entire landscape.
 We have a 360° view around us: the city of El Alto, Lake Titicaca, the various peaks of the Cordillera Reale and finally, in the far distance, the Amazonian area.

 I look at Nam and we understand each other right away: we did it!
 Once again, we managed to complete the feat!
 The emotion is great and our enthusiasm is skyrocketing, we dominate the whole country from one of its highest peaks.
 We are so excited that even the cold is overshadowed, but when I pull out my camera I notice that one of the small glasses has been broken by the frost of the night.
 Damn cold!
 However, there is no room for any nervousness or anger, we are at the top and the camera continues to work perfectly.
 We enjoy these endless moments in the company of our French friends and our guides, Patricio and Alex.
 At these altitudes it is not recommended to stay for more than 10-15 minutes so, after seeing the sun rise fully the descent starts again.